leslieyjkim/MERN_Auth/README.md

 - bcryptjs: Library to hash passwords securely.
 - nodemailer: Node.js module for sending emails.
 - cookie-parser: Middleware to parse cookies in incoming requests.

+### Welcome email to new user : using 'Nodemailer'